 - 6 How Long Do I Have to File a Dog Bite Lawsuit?

 - 7 How Long Will It Take My Dog Bite Case to Settle?

-- 8 Contact an Indiana Dog Bite Attorney for a Free Case Evaluation
+- 8 Contact an Indianapolis Dog Bite Attorney for a Free Case Evaluation

 How Much is My Dog Bite Case Worth?

 It’s impossible to say for sure how much any injury case is worth.
 The same is true for dog bite cases.
 It depends on how badly you were injured.
 It also has to do with who was at fault.

 Dog bite cases can be complex.
 Every case is different.
 It’s the same for all other kinds of personal injury cases.
 There are, however, a few factors that can help determine what your case may be worth.

 Some of these factors include:

 - How serious were your injuries?

 - Did you have a lot of medical bills related to your dog bite?